EnvoyAI/examples/TYPES.md

 image.save('/envoyai/output/image.png','PNG')
 ```
 ## Nested Objects
 Data from a nested object input is available in a sub-directory.
-For example, if the nested properties specified like so:
+For example, if the nested properties specified as:
 ```yaml
 test-object:
   type: object